Parvathy-snair/EduBotics/README.md

 ### ⚠️ Make sure you have at least 2GB free data and 5GB storage

-2. 🚀 Running the App
+# Running the EduBotics Assistant

 # Activate virtual environment (Windows)
 ```bash